duoshock/UM-70/Assembly Guide.md

 <img src="images/07_Layout_Right.jpg" width="400">
 </a>

-When solder LEDs for spacekey on the left, and Backspace on the right, solder the to one layout only.
+When come to soldering LEDs for spacekey on the left and Backspace on the right, solder one layout only.

 ## **Hot swap sockets**
 <a href="images/08_Hotswap_A.jpg">